arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_Encode Button_

-1. In the **Windows Azure Media Encoder** dialog box, choose from one of the common or advanced encoding presets.
+1. In the **Microsoft Azure Media Encoder** dialog box, choose from one of the common or advanced encoding presets.
 For the purpose of this task, choose **Playback via HTML5 (IE/Chrome/Safari)**.
 More information about the presets:

 	**Common Presets**